What is an Occupational Driver License?

 DPS Mailing Address, Fax Number and Email Information

-All required documents, including all fees should be submitted in one envelope to the mailing address below for processing.
+All required documents, including all fees (if paying by check or money order) should be submitted in one envelope to the mailing address below for processing.
 You must write your full name, date of birth and driver license number on each document submitted.
 If you have your suspension notice, please include a copy so your driver record can be identified.
 Please allow 21 business days for processing.

 Texas Department of Public Safety